groonga/groonga/doc/source/reference/commands/select.rst

 group.
 If you specify no group keys, window function processes one group that includes all records.

-Sort keys are separated by ``.``.
-Each sort key is column name.
+Group keys are separated by ``,``.
+Each group key is column name.
 It's the same as :ref:`select-drilldown`.

 You must specify :ref:`select-columns-name-window-sort-keys` or